honeylouluzon/K-Means-Clustering-in-Python/README.md

 # K-Means Clustering in Python

-This repository contains activities and exercises completed as part of the [K-Means Clustering in Python course on Coursera](https://coursera.org/learn/data-science-k-means-clustering-python).
+This repository contains activities and exercises completed as part of the [Foundations of Data Science: K-Means Clustering in Python](https://coursera.org/learn/data-science-k-means-clustering-python) by **University of London**.
 The course focuses on understanding and applying the K-Means clustering algorithm on real-world datasets using Python.

 ## Projects Included